-Travel is usually warranted when personal contact by the employee is the most appropriate method of conducting project-related business.
+Travel is usually warranted when personal contact by project-related personnel is the most appropriate method of completing project-related business.

-The most economical method of transportation, in terms of direct expenses to the project and the employee's time away from the project, must be used.
+The most economical method of transportation, in terms of direct expenses to the project and the project-related personnel's time away from the project, must be used.

-Projects are required to include sufficient per diem and travel allocations for project-related personnel, as outlined in the Grant Award, to attend the mandated BSCC training conferences or workshops outlined in the terms of the program.
+Grantees are required to include sufficient per diem and travel allocations for project-related personnel to attend any required BSCC training conferences or workshops as described in the Request for Proposals and Grant Agreement.